Skip to content

 If rootfs is not found locally, create_asset_manager() loads the manifest and initiates download:

-4. Verifies BLAKE3 hash after download, deletes on mismatch
+3. Verifies BLAKE3 hash and size after download, deletes on mismatch

-boot_vm() builds VmConfig with manifest-selected asset paths and hashes:
+boot_vm() builds VmConfig with profile-selected asset paths and hashes:

 VmConfig::builder()